 Site Assessment Review or SAR

 Adoption of the 2012 (Amended 2014) Washington State Department of Ecology Stormwater Management Manual for Western Washington (SWMMWW) must be completed by the end of 2016 and will impact permitting requirements.
-The adoption of the SWMMWW is required under the City's Western Washington NPDES Phase II Municipal Stormwater Permit.
+The adoption of the SWMMWW is required under the City’s Western Washington NPDES Phase II Municipal Stormwater Permit.
 The NPDES also requires the City to remove barriers and encourage the use of Low Impact Development (LID) stormwater management techniques.
-In an effort to remove barriers and encourage use of LID techniques, the City is considering the creation of a new review process, the Site Assessment Review (SAR).
+In an effort to remove barriers and encourage use of LID techniques, the City has created a new review process, the Site Assessment Review (SAR).
 This review will be administered by Development Engineering division under the Department fo Public Works.
 This review must be obtained before submitting for building permits as required by BIMC 15.19 (pending adoption).

 Development Permits administered under the Department of Planning and Community Development are already required to submit the Site Assessment Information.
 Beginning January 1, 2017 all Planning permits submitted must follow the 2012 SWMMWW and the revised code.